Anninzy/fpp/README.md

 - [ ] Reimplement old code
 - [ ] Refactor code
 - [ ] Complete Weapon: Revolver
-- [ ] Rename files to .lua for better GitHub categorisation
-- [ ] Go through `default.project.json` and set `$ignoreUnknownInstances` to false on most of everything
 - [ ] Merge with Aston
 - [ ] Movement system
 - [ ] More dynamic camera that follows player movement
 - [ ] Animations
+- [ ] Use Rojo to manage all Roblox services
 - [ ] Figure out a way to add `ChatWindowConfiguration`, `ChatInputBarConfiguration`, and `BubbleChatConfiguration` to `default.project.json` so `TextChatService` can be managed

 ## Getting Started